File System Paths

 Root Path: c:

-Equivalent boolean methods are available that return true or false based on the existence of any of these path parts.
+Equivalent boolean methods return true or false based on the existence of any of these path components.

 We can access these by prepending has_ to the method names.
 For example, has_filename() and has_extension()